caithmac/upsc-digitalgarden/src/site/notes/UPSC/Discuss the philosophical assumption of the welfare state.md

 - Liberty is not merely absence of restraint but condition necessary for free  and full development of self.
 Ensuring this is true moral purpose of the state. [[UPSC/John S. Mill|John S. Mill]] justified social and welfare legislation on these ground only.
 In a marked departure from classical liberal state, Welfare State believes that liberty and equality are complementary not contradictory.
 - WS believes in regulated capitalist economy in favor of society.
 - Unlike the nightwatchman state it has positive character and performs socially useful function.
-- The welfare state was characterized by continued features [[democracy|democracy]], represented government, [[UPSC/Constitutionalism|constitutionalism]], deliberative legislation and universal franchise.
+- The welfare state was characterized by continued features [[UPSC/Democracy|democracy]], represented government, [[UPSC/Constitutionalism|constitutionalism]], deliberative legislation and universal franchise.
 - The welfare state doesn't belong to a particular class but to the whole society.